 My eyes darted to Mamede then and he glanced back with a deadpan expression.
 (He would make a good poker player.)
 Finding no comfort there, I looked forward only to see the next wave forming.
 And this wave—wouldn’t you know—was the biggest one yet!

 Whatever you’ve heard about wave sets—the number of waves and the size in those sets—don’t believe it.
 There are no preordained patterns and every wave is different.
 At least this wave was building farther out, giving me hope we would reach it before it broke.

-In the short interlude before that question was answered, I recalled the image on João’s t-shirt—the surfer on the huge wave.
+In the short interlude before that question was answered, I recalled the image on João’s T-shirt — the surfer riding the huge wave.
 Here he was taunting me again, “ON THE LINE,” causing my mind to race ahead.
 In a rapid-fire series of comic strip frames I saw my fate play out:

 F1—Jangada at foot of monster wave, four men cringing.

 F2—Jangada climbing face of monster wave, three men springing from the deck, fourth man holding post with frozen death-grip.

 F3—Jangada flipping back, wave breaking like giant claw, three men spinning in the air, fourth man still holding post with frozen death-grip.